Physician spotlight: Dr. Arthur Arand

 In addition to acknowledging Dr. Tew as a mentor, Dr. Arand also credits Ray Sawaya, MD, his faculty advisor who is now Professor and Chairman of the Department of Neurosurgery at the University of Texas MD Anderson Cancer Center in Houston.

-Dr. Arand performed his neurosurgical residency at the UC Medical Center as well.
-Upon graduation, he went into private practice for three years, joined the Mayfield Clinic for two years, then returned to private practice in the Cincinnati area and in Mansfield and Middletown, Ohio.
-Dr. Arand rejoined the Mayfield Clinic in 2005 and assumed his first faculty position, Assistant Professor of Neurosurgery, at UC in 2008.
-In 2009 he was named Medical Director of The Christ Hospital Spine Surgery Center.
-In 2010 he was elected Treasurer of the Mayfield Board of Directors, and in late 2012 he was elected Chairman.
+Dr. Arand performed his neurosurgical residency at UC as well.
+Upon graduation, he went into private practice for three years, joined the Mayfield for two years, then returned to private practice in the Cincinnati area and in Mansfield and Middletown, Ohio.
+Dr. Arand rejoined Mayfield in 2005.
+He was named Medical Director of the Mayfield Spine Surgery Center in 2009; he was elected Treasurer of the Mayfield Board of Directors in 2010, and he was elected Chairman in 2012.
+He was a member of the neurosurgery faculty at UC from 2008 to 2017.

-Dr. Arand is active in his children's schools and at his high school alma mater, St. Xavier.
-He supports the United Way of Greater Cincinnati at the Roebling level.
+Dr. Arand is active in his children's schools and at his high school alma mater, St. Xavier, and he is a member of the Greater Cincinnati United Way's Tocqueville Society.
 He enjoys playing golf and competing in ballroom dancing with his wife.

-In December 2012, Dr. Arand (at left) was elected Chairman of the Mayfield Clinic replacing Dr. Ron Warnick (at right).
+In December 2012, Dr. Arand (left) was elected Chairman of the Mayfield Clinic, replacing Dr. Ron Warnick (right).